NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

     4. Lesson 4 Objective Overview
         ---------------------------

-        1.  []{#and_initial .anchor}You are the network administrator
+        1. You are the network administrator for TreyResearch.net.
-            for TreyResearch.net.
 You have deployed DirectAccess, and initial acceptance has been good, but now some users report that they cannot connect to the corporate network since the rollout, but have used VPN as a fallback.
 Other users report that they can connect via DirectAccess without problems.
 Upon investigation, all users reporting that they cannot connect are on desktop computers.
             What are the possible causes?
 (Choose all that apply.)

             a.  ***During initial setup, you configured DirectAccess with the Quick Start Wizard.***